 The mission of this club is to give students in the local community that are in the special education program - whether that be in a special education classroom, an IEP, a 504 Plan or a physical disability - a person to talk to about their experiences at school.
 The Bay Path Buddy and the student would become pen pals and would have opportunities to meet their buddy at get to know each other events.

 Bay Path Dance Company

 Bay Path Dance Company members are selected by audition each fall and spring.
 The company performs in numerous concerts and functions on campus including Winterfest, Performing Arts Concert, and Unity Day.
 Select company members may also perform in the Performing Arts Department’s fall and spring musicals.
 Members study with and execute guest artist choreography during the semester.
 Emphasis is also placed on student creativity and composition.
 Dance Company members may be eligible to receive one academic credit per semester.

-Beautiful in Grace is a Bible study at Bay Path University which is welcome to anyone; whether you are familiar with the Bible or would just like to learn about it.
+Bible Study at Bay Path University which is welcome to anyone; whether you are familiar with the Bible or would just like to learn about it.
 We are students looking to explore the beauty of Jesus in the Bible together through prayer, study, and meaningful, authentic discussion.

 Biology Club’s purpose is to encourage interest in biological science fields through guest speakers, discussions of current scientific news, and sharing knowledge with others.
 We encourage all members, and the BPU community to learn about the life sciences.